 Talking to your doctor can be difficult.
-Regardless of your diagnosis, hearing about it may leave you feeling frightened or overwhelmed.
-Good communication with your doctor will help improve the quality of the care you receive.
+A diagnosis of cancer may leave you feeling frightened or overwhelmed, but good communication with your doctor will help improve the quality of the care you receive.

 Ways to Improve Communication With Your Health Care Team